-Block 1: Mitigate and prevent excessive credit growth and leverage the quarterly financial accounts statistics and comprises loans to domestic households and non-financial corporations in both Denmark and abroad as well as securities issued (excluding equities).
+Block 1: Mitigate and prevent excessive credit growth and leverage

+Note: The credit-to-GDP gap is defined as deviations of the ratio of credit to GDP from its long-term trend.
+Credit is from the quarterly financial accounts statistics and comprises loans to domestic households and non-financial corporations in both Denmark and abroad as well as securities issued (excluding equities).
 The trend applied to calculate the credit-to-GDP gap is estimated using a recursive HP filter.
-This is in keeping with international guidelines, cf. ESRB (2014) and BCBS (2010).
+This is in keeping with international quidelines, cf. ESRB (2014) and BCBS (2010).